khaled-hamam/design-patterns-explained/README.md

 - Design patterns aren't the ultimate solution to a problem, they may even introduce a few problems of their own due to their limitations, so implement only what you need, and feel free to extend them with what you see fits your context.
 - I'll try as possible to avoid trivial examples, but I may not be able to make real-life examples for all the patterns, so feel free to contribute with a better example, or try searching one of the [learning sources](#learning-sources) for better examples.

+## Why TypeScript

+As you can see, all the examples and tests are written in TypeScript.
+There's no particular reason for me to use TypeScript while explaining Design Patterns other than I'm familiar with it.

+Some of the patterns heavily depend on certian language features which may not be found in TypeScript, or can easily be mis-implemented without a certain feature, it may behave the same, but sometimes it will lack the complete features or benifits the same pattern will provide in other languages.

+I will try as possible to be clear on where TypeScript falls short, but maybe in the future I'll implement the examples in other languages.

+Finally, feel free to contribute to the code with other examples or even examples written in other languages.

 ## How to Use the Tests

 You'll need this only if you want to play with the code and try new things, or if you want to contribute to the project.